 Following the adaptation of ASFT and ORPO to include a \(\beta\) parameter (Section~\ref{sec:beta_to_one_stage}), all DAAs under consideration can now be compared on a more consistent basis.
 We conduct a comprehensive $\beta$-sensitivity analysis to (i) evaluate the impact of the $\beta$ parameter on the performance of ORPO and ASFT, and (ii) determine the peak alignment capabilities and relative performance of each method.
 We consider three scenarios:

-\textbf{Llama 3.2 3B TL;DR.} A relatively simpler Reddit TL;DR summarization task, evaluated via GPT side-by-side comparison on 500 samples from the “golden” validation split \cite{DPO, rafailov2024scaling}.
+\textbf{Llama 3.2 3B TL;DR.} A relatively simpler Reddit TL;DR summarization task, evaluated via GPT side-by-side comparison on 500 samples from the “golden” validation split \cite{dpo, rafailov2024scaling}.

-\textbf{Llama 3.2 3B UF.} The UltraChat and UF datasets serve as more challenging alignment settings due to their coverage of diverse and complex tasks, including common sense reasoning, mathematical problem-solving, code generation, logical reasoning, creative writing, and general knowledge.
+\textbf{Llama 3.2 3B UF.} The UltraChat and UF datasets serve as more challenging alignment settings due to their coverage of diverse and complex tasks, including instruction following, code generation, creative writing, common sense reasoning, mathematical problem-solving, and general knowledge.

 \textbf{Llama 3.1 8B UF.} A larger, more capable model on the same UltraChat and UF datasets, allowing us to assess how increased model capacity influences \(\beta\)-sensitivity in these diverse tasks.